Maeeen/scastie-bachelor-report/presentation/presentation.md

 In UNIX-like, classpath directories are separated by `:`.
 On Windows, it is `;`…

 Took me a while to find this.

 ---

+# Downside of executing Java on our own

+* Running time depends on the Java flavor (GraalVM, OpenJDK, …)

+---